mustafaonurbakir/AI_HW1/README.md

-##  Homework Explanation
+Explanation
-See pdf file for full explanation of the homework.
+See pdf file for full explanation.

+This project cover A-star, Bfs and Dfs methods of artifical intelligence.